Hannah Arendt on Totalitarianism - Still Relevant?

 A totalitarian movement's propaganda paves the way for this class breakdown to take place.
-Totalitarian propaganda is appealing because it seems to offer security, stability, and a renewed sense of pride in exchange for an extreme curtailment of individual liberties.
-For those who have never experienced severe economic instability, it is difficult to imagine how logical this trade-off can seem.
+Totalitarian propaganda is appealing because it offers security, stability, and a renewed sense of pride in exchange for an extreme curtailment of individual liberties.
+It is difficult for those who have never experienced severe economic instability to imagine how logical this trade-off can seem.

 Yet once in power, this bargain is revealed as a lie.
 The atomized individual remains just as powerless as before, though now the stakes are so much higher.
 In power, a totalitarian regime reveals its true nature by presenting a choice for everyone to make.
 Either choose a career working within the totalitarian system or go to a concentration camp.
 Join the party and have a future or stay out in the cold and suffer the consequences.

 People can only cure the loneliness and rootlessness of their isolated existence by devoting themselves to the totalitarian movement.
 Or, they can choose to be swept into the dustbin of history: the factory or the mass grave.
 The choice is theirs, even if it is a false one.

 For Arendt, what is totalitarian about such regimes is that coercive violence is always lurking in the background.
 The capricious use of terror replaces the rule of law.
 What Arendt calls the "iron band of terror" unites people in fear.
 (342) Terror is never far away, targeting real and imagined enemies.
 Each person understands or is made to understand that they are always just one misstep away from facing the full wrath of the state's terror apparatus.